Johnstone: Rail

 Johnstone is linked to Glasgow Central, Paisley and the Ayrshire coast by the Johnstone railway station which is located at the east of the town on Thorn Brae.
-A second unmanned station Milliken Park railway station lies at the west end of the town, just off the Cochranemill road.
+A second unstaffed station Milliken Park railway station lies at the west end of the town, just off the Cochranemill road.

 The railway line runs through the cutting of the old Glasgow–Ardrossan Canal, although the route of the canal runs under the original bridge, Dick's Bridge, at the bottom of the Thorn Brae, where the canal basin was situated and in winter, the rim of the canal basin sometimes becomes visible.

 It may be noted that a second railway line ran through the town serving the villages of Kilbarchan, Bridge of Weir, and Kilmacolm; the line now forms part of the Clyde to Forth cycle route (National Cycle Route 75).
 It had a station serving the Northern, more industrial areas of town, Johnstone North railway station.